vmware/terraform-provider-vra/website/docs/r/vra_storage_profile_azure.html.markdown

 A storage profile azure resource supports the following arguments:

-## Required arguments
+## Argument Reference

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.
+* `data_disk_caching` - Indicates the caching mechanism for additional disk.

 * `default_item` - Indicates if this storage profile is a default profile.

-* `region_id` - A link to the region that is associated with the storage profile.

-## Optional arguments

-* `data_disk_caching` - Indicates the caching mechanism for additional disk.

 * `description` - A human-friendly description.

 * `disk_type` -  Indicates the performance tier for the storage type.
 Premium disks are SSD backed and Standard disks are HDD backed.

+* `name` - A human-friendly name used as an identifier in APIs that support this option.

 * `os_disk_caching` - Indicates the caching mechanism for OS disk.
 Default policy for OS disks is Read/Write.

+* `region_id` - A link to the region that is associated with the storage profile.

 * `storage_account_id` - Id of a storage account where in the disk is placed.

 * `supports_encryption` - Indicates whether this storage policy should support encryption or not.

-## Imported attributes
+## Attributes Reference

 * `created_at` - Date when the entity was created.
 The date is in ISO 6801 and UTC.

 * `external_region_id` - The id of the region as seen in the cloud provider for which this profile is defined.